 To answer the question, let’s review the profit margin of a typical retail business.
 By understanding how to make profit margins, we can quickly evaluate the potential benefits of retail arbitrage.

-However, the real profits of a retail business are not as large as they seem because the actual pre-tax profits have dwindled over the years.
-For instance, the pre-tax profit of a women’s clothing store, pet supply shop, and a bakery are only 2.9%, 4.1%, and 7.2%, respectively.
+However, a retail business’s real profits are not as large as they seem because the actual pre-tax profits have dwindled over the years.
+For instance, the pre-tax profit of a women’s clothing store, pet supply shop, and bakery are only 2.9%, 4.1%, and 7.2%, respectively.
 In fact, pre-tax profits of most retail businesses have steadily declined since the last few years.

 These statistics tell us that it’s not easy to own a retail business because taxes, property rent, energy bills, salaries, fuel, and various fees can quickly reduce profits.

 Compare it to the profit margins of retail arbitrage, where you can easily end up with profits of more than 50% after paying all the expenses.
 Experienced traders already know that many online stores and supermarkets hold clearance sales, deals, bargains, and discounted deals offering huge discounts on the inventory.